fw17/try_aug2015/README.md

 # try_aug2015

-this is the new world to me. i wish i will be the real member of github
+To me, this is the new world. i wish i will be the real member of github